marco-lee25/IR-project/README.md

 ```
 ### Build the indexing system
-If you want to build the indexing system with, run the python `Rebuild.py `
+We highly recommend you rebuild the indexing system, since there are only 300 indexes in the data currently.

-**Please make sure you have placed the 'kaggle.json' at './database/data/`**
+**Before you rebuild, please make sure you have placed the 'kaggle.json' at './database/data/`**
 ```bash
 python ./Rebuild.py
 ```